 - Length of the term of office for which the candidate is being nominated

 Once the petition is filed, the next step is to gather support.
-State law requires all candidates for election to a board of education to file a sworn statement with the district clerk disclosing their campaign expenses.
+State law requires all candidates for election to a board of education to file a sworn statement with the district clerk disclosing both their campaign expenses and contributions received.
 Statements must be filed at three different times during the election period.
-If expenditures made by the candidate or by others on the candidate’s behalf exceed $500, a statement also should be filed with the commissioner of education.
+If contributions received or expenditures made by the candidate or by the candidate plus others on the candidate’s behalf exceed $500, a statement also should be filed with the commissioner of education.
 Expenditures of not more than $25 may be made without the candidate’s permission if the donor or donors file a sworn statement with the clerk and the commissioner stating that the candidate did not approve the expenditure.
-Details concerning these requirements may be obtained from your district clerk or from David Elliott, Educational Management Services, New York State Education Department 1075 EBA, 89 Washington Avenue, Albany, NY 12234.

 By state law, school board and budget elections, in all districts except the Big 5 (Buffalo, New York City, Rochester, Syracuse and Yonkers), must be held on the third Tuesday in May.
 In 2022, the budget vote and election occurs on May 17th.